 SEND at CCJ

-At Christ Church Junior school we ensure that all children; including those identified as having a special educational need have a common entitlement to an accessible, broad and balanced academic and social curriculum and are fully included in all aspects of school life.
-We strive to support all our children to enable them to flourish academically and socially.
-Giving them the skills and opportunities to reach their full potential.
-In order to do this, many steps are taken to support them through their learning journey.
+At Christ Church Junior school we ensure that all children; including those identified as having a special educational need have a common entitlement to an accessible, broad and balanced academic and social curriculum and are fully included in all aspects of school life and our community.
+We strive to support all our children to enable them to flourish academically and socially, giving them the skills and opportunities to reach their full potential.
+The school SENDCo (Mrs Groves) works to support staff in planning for the specific needs of SEND pupils, working alongside parents and outside professionals to support children with SEND through their learning journey.

-There is also a SEND governor who supports the SENCO and her team to meet your child's needs.
+There is also a SEND Governor Mrs Christine Falco who supports the SENDCo and her team to meet your child's needs.

 Information for families